taitashaw/rtl-latency-audit/README.md

 By John Bagshaw, ShawSilicon.

+> **What tier this shows:** this demonstrates the audit *method* on third-party public RTL at the synthesis tier — out-of-context Fmax, exercised simulation, bound-and-fired assertions.
+A paid engagement goes deeper on your own design: post-route closure, per-stage latency budget, and a re-closure plan.
+That full depth, measured end to end, is the worked report at https://shawsilicon.ai/fpga-audit/sample-report.

 ## What the audit covers

 A performance or latency claim about a PCIe/DMA design is cheap to assert and expensive to be wrong about, because the challenge usually arrives late: during a customer evaluation or after tapeout.
 The audit replaces an assertable claim with a defensible one.
 Concretely, an audit produces: